MicrosoftDocs/OData-docs/Odata-docs/odatalib/v6/write-payload.md

             odataWriter.WriteEnd();
 ```

-When writting feed, you can provide a next page, which is used in server driven paging.
+When writing feed, you can provide a next page, which is used in server driven paging.
 ``` csharp
 ODataFeed feed = new ODataFeed();
             feed.NextPageLink = new Uri("Customers?next", UriKind.Relative);